ngobibibnbe/uncertain-identity-aware-tracking/README.md

 [Bytetrack](Bytetrack): contains code for getting the tracker transition matrix, add observations, and perform the HMM Tracking
-[forwardBackward.py](Bytetrack/forwardBackward.py): contains code  performing the HMM Tracking
+[forwardBackward.py](Bytetrack/forwardBackward.py): contains code  performing the HMM Tracking [ATQ.py](Bytetrack/ATQ.py): contains code  for adding Identifier informations, could be feeder or artificial data for the time

 ### Requirements